The Curriculum & Instruction Program

 formal letter of acceptance.
 You must sign an "intent to accept

-Dr. Maureen Neumann, C&I Program Coordinator to discuss your area
+Program Coordinator to discuss your area of concentration and at

-of concentration, at that time you will be assigned an advisor in your
+that time you will be assigned an advisor in your program area.

 I am a Higher Education Collaborative (HEC) student in Early Childhood Education, how many of my classes will transfer?

 Unfortunately, this is not an answer that HEC students want to hear.
 As of Fall 2010, all HEC Early Childhood students accepted must go through a syllabus review with the C&I Program Coordinator.
 We can no longer guarantee that courses will transfer on a course-to-course basis.
-This is a result of the College of Education and Social Sciences accrediation process.
-The National Council for Accreditation of Teacher Education (NCATE) has required that the program confirm that all C&I classes meet graduate level requirements.
+This is a result of the College of Education and Social Sciences accreditation process.
+The Council for Accreditation of Educator Preparation (CAEP) has required that the program confirm that all C&I classes meet graduate level requirements.
 However, some courses may be combined to equal the equivalent of one graduate level course, but the transfer of courses can't be guaranteed.
 Each student's transcript will be reviewed individually.